iAryanbajaj/PRODIGY_CS_Task3/README.md

 # PRODIGY_CS_Task3
-This is my Task2 of PRODIGY Infotech Internship Password Strength checker
+This is my Task 3 of PRODIGY Infotech Internship Password Strength checker